skyl/bonsai/stay-with-one.md

 ## Don't be Rigid

-You're going to "Agile", right?
+You're going to be "Agile", right?
 Don't be rigid.
 Keep it simple.
 These aren't rules.
 You have one person who is fantastic with Ruby and another who is great with TypeScript - you will probably write your frontend in TypeScript and you backend in Ruby.
 Another person comes along who loves Golang or Java, maybe you will add a toolchain for them to build workers in their favorite